nteetor/yonder/docs/inputs/forminput.md

     elements are rendered in a horizontal row, defaults to `FALSE`.
 On small viewports, think mobile device, `inline` has no effect and the form will span multiple lines.
-- name: id
-  description: A character string specifying the reactive id of the input.
-- name: '...'
-  description: |-
-    Any number of unnamed arguments (inputs or tag elements) passed as child elements of the form.

-    Additional named arguments passed as HTML attributes to the parent element.
 details: |-
   When `inline` is `TRUE` you may want to adjust the right margin of each child element for viewports larger than mobile, `margin(<TAG>, right = c(sm = 2))`,